On the Convergence to a Global Solution of Shuffling-Type Gradient Algorithms: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we show some experiments for shuffling-type SGD algorithms to demonstrate our theoretical results.
+In this section, we show some experiments for shuffling-type SGD algorithms to demonstrate our theoretical results of convergence to a global solution.
 Following the setting of Theorem \ref{thm_PL_fi}, we consider the non-convex regression problem with squared loss function.
-We choose fully connected neural networks for the learning architectures in our implementation.
+We choose fully connected neural networks in our implementation.
 We experiment with different regression datasets: the Diabetes dataset from sklearn library \citep{diabetes,scikit-learn} with 442 samples in dimension 10; the Life expectancy dataset from WHO \citep{expectancy} with 1649 trainable data points and 19 features.
 In addition, we test with the California Housing data from StatLib repository \citep{california,scikit-learn} with a training set of 16514 samples and 8 features.

 For the small Diabetes dataset, we use the classic LeNet-300-100 model \citep{MNIST}.
 For other larger datasets, we use similar fully connected neural networks with an additional starting layer of 900 neurons.
 We apply the randomized reshuffling scheme using PyTorch framework \citep{pytorch}.
 This shuffling scheme is the common heuristic in training neural networks and is implemented in many deep learning platforms (e.g. TensorFlow, PyTorch, and Keras \citep{tensorflow2015-whitepaper, pytorch, chollet2015keras}).